lingtalfi/Light_PlanetInstaller/personal/mydoc/pages/conception-notes.md

     - Arguments:
         - flags:
             - n: if set, will only create the file if it doesn't exist already

 - **conf**: opens the [global configuration file](#the-global-configuration) using macos "open" command
-- **deps**: displays the dependencies of the given planet.
+- **dependency**: displays the dependencies of the given planet.
 By default, the [lpi-dependencies](#the-lpi-depsbyml-file) for the latest version of the planet is displayed.
     - Arguments:
         - parameters:
             - planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name)